Oasis: What Is ‘Wonderwall’ Actually About?

 What is a ‘wonderwall?’

 Oasis are often seen as the Beatles’ 1990s heirs.
 They never made a secret of their desire to emulate the Fab Four.
 Some of their songs even include direct lyrical references to Beatles hits.
-Since the Beatles wrote some songs with no real meaning, it’s tempting to write off “Wonderwall” as a meaningless song — especially since it has its roots in Georg Harrison’s solo work.
+Since the Beatles wrote some songs with no real meaning, it’s tempting to write off “Wonderwall” as a meaningless song — especially since it has its roots in George Harrison’s solo work.

 You might wonder what a “wonderwall” is.
 The word is a reference to one of George’s solo releases: Wonderwall Music.
 Wonderwall Music was the soundtrack to a film called Wonderwall.
 Wonderwall is about a Peeping Tom who looks at a woman through holes in her wall — the “wonderwall” of the title.